EmmaTheMartian/lazuli/readme.md

 - **If you use another person's code, CREDIT THEM AND MAKE SURE YOU'RE ALLOWED TO USE THEIR CODE.** If you steal, I will ban you from the repository.
   [Don't be a jerk](https://github.com/CoFH/ThermalExpansion?tab=readme-ov-file#cofh-dont-be-a-jerk-license-v2).
+- Format your code!
+You can either use `Shift+Shift` and find `Format Code`, or if you have a keybind for it then you can use that.
+Mine is `Alt+Shift+F`.
+  Just run this on your uncommitted files before pushing.
+You should also run an `Optimize Imports` on your uncommitted files before pushing.
 - That's about it!
 TL;DR, follow my general style in the codebase and be kind!

 ## Todo